Gecko05/SSD1351-Driver-Library/README.md

 # SSD1351 Driver Library
-Driver library for the SSD1351 128x128 RGB OLED Display intended for generic use under C in any microcontroller.
+Driver library for the SSD1351 128x128 RGB OLED Display intended for generic use with C in any microcontroller/device.
-Unit testing is implemented with Ceedling.
+Includes an emulator to run and test programs that use this library on Windows.

 *Remember to configure the ssd1351.h file GPIO, SPI definitions according to your own hardware*

 [Check the blog entry](https://gecko05.github.io/2019/06/23/rgb-library.html)

-Added support for:
+Features:
 * Drawing sprites
 * Importing sprites from a .bmp file made in Aseprite
 * Formatted string printing